astropy/astropy/docs/install.rst

 dependencies, including:

-* `Sphinx <http://sphinx.pocoo.org>`_ - the main package we use to build the documentation.
+* `Sphinx <http://sphinx.pocoo.org>`_ - the main package we use to build the documentation
 * `astropy-sphinx-theme <https://github.com/astropy/astropy-sphinx-theme>`_ -
-  the default 'bootstrap' theme use by Astropy and a number of affiliated packages.
+  the default 'bootstrap' theme use by Astropy and a number of affiliated packages
 * `sphinx-automodapi <http://sphinx-automodapi.readthedocs.io>`_ - an extension
-  that makes it easy to automatically generate API documentation.
+  that makes it easy to automatically generate API documentation
 * `sphinx-gallery <https://sphinx-gallery.readthedocs.io/en/latest/>`_ - an
   extension to generate example galleries
 * `numpydoc <https://numpydoc.readthedocs.io>`_ - an extension to parse
   docstrings in NumpyDoc format
 * `pillow <https://pillow.readthedocs.io>`_ - used in one of the examples

-In addition, if you want inheritance graphs to be generated, you will need to make sure that `Graphviz <http://www.graphviz.org>`_ is installed.
-If you install sphinx-astropy with conda, graphviz will automatically get installed, but if you use pip, you will need to install Graphviz separately as it isn't a Python package.
+In addition, if you want inheritance graphs to be generated, you'll need to make sure that `Graphviz <http://www.graphviz.org>`_ is installed.
+If you install sphinx-astropy with conda, Graphviz will automatically get installed, but if you use pip, you'll need to install Graphviz separately as it isn't a Python package.

 .. _astropy-doc-building: